vyomasystems-lab/challenges-div1010/README_level1_design1.md

-Output mismatch singnals to presence of bugs in design
+Output mismatch signals to presence of bugs in design

  # Design Bug